krwenholz/Resume/resume.md

 - Built the Engineering organization from 9 to over 30 engineers
 - Interviewed hundreds of candidates for roles ranging from ICs to VPs across Engineering, Product, Marketing, and People
 - Manage 4 managers with 4 product teams and 1 infrastructure team
-- Drive alignment on work across the organization with the monthly and quarterly planning process
+- Drive alignment on work across the organization with monthly and quarterly planning processes
 - Work with Tech Leads to understand teams' needs and blockers
 - Work with Product to guesstimate effort, prioritize, roadmap, and delight customers
 - Work with the People Team to craft values, review talent, and equitably compensate our great people